 If you attempt to do remote work without a schedule, it’s going to be easy for you to get sidetracked and lose sight of the things that need to be done.
 Before you know it, it’ll be 5 o’clock and you’ll have a to-do list with a lot of things that still need to be done on it.

 By making up a schedule for yourself, you’ll keep your day moving along and ensure you’re knocking things off your to-do list.
-You’ll also make time for things like lunch, virtual meetings, etc.
+You’ll also make time for things like lunch, virtual meetings, etc. You can record your planned schedule in a bullet journal or daily planner.

 This is one of the top tips for working at home.
 Without a schedule in place, you’re going to struggle to find your footing while working remotely.